Dysbiosis and IBS

 How do I know I have dysbiosis?

-A faecal microbial analysis gives the most in depth analysis of bacteria, both beneficial and pathogenic, and their levels in your gut.
+A comprehensive stool analysis gives the most in depth analysis of bacteria, both beneficial and pathogenic, and their levels in your gut.
 Learn more about the test here.

 How is dysbiosis treated?